This article was originally published in 2017 but has been updated to include relevant content and additional information.

-A cold or warm front is defined by change in temperatures and wind direction.
-Cold fronts are usually on the back side of a low pressure system, generally extending to the west or south from the center of the low, as the back side of the system is usually pulling cold air in from the north.
-On weather maps they are defined as blue triangles that point in the direction that the front is moving.
+Cold fronts are usually on the back side of a low pressure system, generally extending to the west or south from the center of the low pressure system, as the back side of the system is usually pulling cold air in from the north.
+On weather maps, they are defined as blue triangles that point in the direction that the front is moving.